pasqualeambrosio/ZeroBasedColumn/README.md

 ### Manual installation

-Download the latest release from the [Releases](https://github.com/pasqualeambrosio/ZeroBasedColumn/releases) section.
+Download the latest Bin from the [Releases](https://github.com/pasqualeambrosio/ZeroBasedColumn/ZeroBasedColumn/bin) section.

 In Notepad++, open: